seekitlam/laravel-ip2geo-demo/README.md

 Completed items:

-- Generate random IPs using model factory and store them in a database
+- Generate random IPs using model factory and store them in a database (to try out MVC)
 - Get geolocation data from [IP-API](https://ip-api.com/docs/api:json)
+- Display the IP and results
+- Feature tests
+- API to lookup an IP

 TODO:

-Steps:
+- Publish geolocation data WebSocket or Server-Sent Events
+- Setup a map chart as the consumer of this microservice